vipulnaik/diet-exercise-health/checklists/vision-checklist.md

 The execution log is [here](../logs/vision-checklist-log.md).

+## Audit portion

+- [ ] Check display brightness since the last audit (look in Slack self-chat logs for `display brightness` -- there should be at least one log every 2-3 days and a reasonable density of logs for different times of day); pay attention both to absolute levels relative to time of day and my notes on whether I had to manually adjust it
+- [ ] Check that I have been taking eye breaks regularly (look in Slack self-chat logs for `eye break`; there should be at least 2 to 3 log lines per day with durations of 15 seconds or more for each)

+END OF SECTION: Audit portion

 ## Outdoor vision test (to be done at every execution)

 - Functional long distance vision test: Verify that I can read a license plate for first parked car across the street when at intersection, assuming that the parked car leaves space for one car to allow turns (and see how much earlier I can read the license plate)